 There is a single Corps of Engineers lock at Great Bridge (Chesapeake, VA).
 The lock operates in coordination with a 4-lane highway bascule bridge there.
 The bridge is restricted to hourly openings, which effectively restricts the lock.
 The lock has a free wall where boats can tie up and overnight.
 There are no services.
 There is a Farm Fresh super market two city blocks away, within walking distance.
 Beer and wine is available at grocery stores from Virginia south.

 The Dismal Swamp route northbound begins at Elizabeth City.
 There are two locks on this route, one at Deep Creek and one at South Mills.
-Northbound, plan to leave Elizabeth City before the bascule bridge’s opening restrictions begin in the morning.
-This will bring trawler-speed cruisers (7.5 its) to the South Mills Lock in time for the first locking of the morning.
+From Elizabeth City, northbound, plan to leave before the Elizabeth City bascule bridge goes on morning opening restrictions at 06h00.
+This will bring trawler-speed cruisers (7.5 kts, 8.5 mph) to the South Mills Lock in time for the 08h30 locking of the morning.
 That timing allows cruisers to easily make the Deep Creek Lock opening at 13h30, and reach Norfolk by late afternoon.
 The Dismal Swamp canal is narrow.
 The canopy of trees lining the route does overhang the canal in some places, but is not a significant concern for sailboats.
 At normal pool datum, the canal carries depths of 6-1/2 ft. or better.
 There are (a very few) submerged logs in the canal bed.

 The North Carolina Welcome Center is always a fun place to stay.
-Rafting is the rule, and is expected there, and at other docks in the canal.
-If you stay at docks within the canal over night, it’s easy to make the 11h30 locking at either end, from either end.
-Both locks have bridges that open only concurrently with the lockings.
-If you arrive at a lock early, you have no practical options to tie up, and usually must station keep.
+Rafting is the rule at the Welcome Center, and at other docks in the canal.
+Boats that overnight at docks within the canal will find it easy to make the 11h30 locking at either end, from either end.
+Both canal system locks have bridges that open only concurrently with the lockings.
+Plan not to arrive too early at a lock, as there is no practical option to tie up, and boats must station keep in the narrow canal.

 The greatest bonus of this route is the free wharf/slips at Elizabeth City, NC.
 EC is the most welcoming city on the East Coast for boaters!
 There is a good Maritime Museum there, many restaurants (not 5-star, but good) and Sammy’s Barber Shop.
 Sammy has a sort of “cultural museum” in his shop.
-If you’re interested in State Police history, or “racially-incorrect” curiosities and mementos from the 50s south, a visit to his shop is a definitely a “must.”
+If you’re interested in NC State Police history, a visit to his shop is a definitely a “must.”
 Plus, he’s a good barber.
-And of course, the Rose Buddies’ Wine and Cheese gatherings!
+And of course, the Rose Buddies’ Wine and Cheese gatherings are always great fun!